Denmark bookkeeping

 How reporting obligations are classified

 The preparation of financial statements is the basis for company accounting in Denmark.
 The Financial Reporting Act brings together the rules on their preparation.
 Danish bookkeeping - classes criteria Class A includes private Danish companies with up to 10 full-time employees.
 Total assets should not exceed DKK 7 million and annual net turnover should be less than DKK 14 million.
-Class A companies are not required to keep financial statements, they only have to prepare tax reports.
+Class A companies must not keep financial statements, they only have to prepare tax reports.

 Class B includes private and public limited liability companies, limited partnerships, commercial foundations and other companies with up to 50 full-time employees.
 Total assets must not exceed DKK 36 million and annual net turnover must not exceed DKK 72 million.
 In contrast to Class A, companies in Class B are required to prepare financial statements.
 Danish bookkeeping - report The International Financial Reporting Standards contain recommendations on, among other things, the measurement, presentation and recognition of information.
 For Class B companies these recommendations are optional, for Class C they are mandatory.